ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

 * The following CLIs:
    * [{{site.data.keyword.cloud_notm}}](/docs/cli?topic=cli-getting-started)
    * [Kubernetes](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
-* The {{site.data.keyword.containershort}} and {{site.data.keyword.registryshort_notm}} [CLI plug-ins](/docs/cli?topic=cli-plug-ins#idt-install-kubernetes-cli-plugin)
+* The {{site.data.keyword.containershort}} and {{site.data.keyword.registryshort_notm}} [CLI plug-ins](/docs/cli?topic=cli-plug-ins)

 To ensure the best performance of the integration, it is recommended that you always use the latest version of IBM Cloud {{site.data.keyword.containershort_notm}} Application Load Balancer (ALB).
 By default, autoupdate is enabled for your cluster.
-For more information about autoupdates, see [OnDemand ALB update feature on {{site.data.keyword.containershort}}](https://www.ibm.com/cloud/blog/on-demand-alb-update-feature-on-ibm-cloud-kubernetes-service).
 {: tip}

 ## Adding redirect URLs